-The Full Range of Treatment Options for Children with ADHD
+The Full Range of ADHD Treatment Options for Children

 What constitutes an effective ADHD treatment plan for your child?
 That is a personal question to be answered alongside your doctor, who should consider medication, behavior therapy, a clean diet, vitamins and supplements, or all of the above.
 Learn more about these options for treating children with ADHD here.

 The best treatment strategies for attention deficit (ADHD or ADD) are multimodal ones — combinations of several different, complementary approaches that work together to reduce symptoms.
-For one child with ADHD, this ideal combination may include medication, diet, exercise, and behavioral therapy.
-For another, it may mean taking supplements, practicing mindfulness, and spending lots of time outdoors in nature.
+For one child, this ideal combination may include ADHD medication, an ADHD diet, exercise, and behavioral therapy.
+For another, it may mean taking ADHD supplements and vitamins, practicing mindfulness, and spending lots of time outdoors in nature.

 Finding the right treatments — and managing them — takes research, planning, organization, and persistence.
 Early on, talk with your child’s doctor about your options.
 If you use medication, speak with the prescribing professional about his or her expertise with complementary treatment options.
 If you choose not to give your child medication, find a professional who specializes in the types of treatments you want to use — for example, a dietician or psychologist specializing in behavior therapy.